 Minimum Impact Activities

-The Permit holder will inform the Hauraki District Office of dates, duration and location of any minimum impact activities, prior to entering the Land to undertake said activities.
+The Permit holder will inform the Manager of dates, duration and location of any minimum impact activities, prior to entering the Land to undertake said activities.

 All rock samples undertaken as part of a minimum impact activity will be obtained through hand-held, non-mechanical methods only and must be under 5 kg in weight.